feature-hub/feature-hub/docs/guides/sharing-the-browser-history.md

 How the root location is build from the consumer locations, is a problem that can not be solved generally, since it is dependant on the usecase.
-This is why the integrator defines the service with a so-called **root location transformer**.
+This is why the integrator defines the History Service with a so-called **root location transformer**.
 The root location transformer provides functions for merging consumer locations into a root location, and for extracting a consumer path from the root location.